-Memory objects were introduced to share the physical memory between processes allowing to identifying the sets of allocated memory pages or segments of physical memory on non-MMU architectures.
-When process maps object into its memory space kernel allocates physical memory for the objects data and copies it from the backing storage (e.g. filesystem).
-When other process maps the same object into its address space the most of already allocated memory for the object purposes can be shared.
+Memory objects were introduced to share the physical memory between processes allowing to identify the sets of allocated memory pages or segments of physical memory on non-MMU architectures.
+When process maps object into its memory space kernel allocates physical memory for the object's data and copies it from the backing storage (e.g. filesystem).
+When other process maps the same object into its address space most of the already allocated memory for the object purposes can be shared.
 Only the memory for local in-process modifications should be allocated.
 The technique used for allocating the memory for the purposes of in-process object modifications when the write access is performed is known as copy-on-write.
 It is based on some features of MMU or segment management unit

 Memory objects were introduced in Mach operating system.
 They were quickly derived from it and implemented in UN*X BSD and other operating systems.
 The Mach and BSD implementations were not optimal because of the way of implementation of copy-on-write strategy when processes are forked.
 This problem was solved by BSD UVM memory management subsystem by introducing the anonymous mapping abstraction.

 This chapter briefly presents memory objects idea and the memory objects architecture supported by Phoenix-RTOS microkernel.

 Process’s address space is constituted by set of mapped objects.
 In traditional operating system memory objects